Digital-Identity-Labs/shibkit-meta_meta/README.md

 ### Convenience Features

-The MetaMeta class provides a number of simple factory-style methods to return simplified representations of data with SAML metadata files.
+The MetaMeta class provides a number of simple factory-style methods to return simplified representations of the items within SAML metadata files.

 #### Automatic metadata retrieval and parsing